header gradient

 Research Agenda

 Our research agenda for legal priorities research is divided into three parts.
 In the first part, we argue that cause prioritization in legal research is both important and neglected, provide an overview of our philosophical foundations, and describe our methodological approach.
-In the second part, we present our current focus areas (namely, artificial intelligence, biosecurity & pandemic preparedness, institutional design, and meta-research), identify promising research projects, and provide an overview of relevant literature.
+In the second part, we present four focus areas (namely, artificial intelligence, biosecurity & pandemic preparedness, institutional design, and meta-research), identify promising research projects, and provide an overview of relevant literature.
 In the final part, we discuss two cause areas for further engagement (namely, space governance and animal law).

 Legal Priorities Project research agenda cover